 Ah, comparison.
 It’s a nasty trap that all of us have fallen into at one point another.
 I’ve certainly been there.
 I’ve also overcome many of the comparisons I struggle with, and I promise you I’m happier for it.
 But, like most others, there are plenty of comparisons I still struggle with.
-I don’t think it’s something we’ll every be able to completely overcome (at least I won’t) but we can improve it.
+I don’t think it’s something we’ll ever be able to completely overcome (at least I won’t) but we can improve it.
 Here are a few tips to stop comparing yourself to others, and why you should!

-Why to Stop Comparing Yourself to Others
+Why Stop Comparing Yourself to Others

 Comparison is Damaging to Our Self-Esteem

 This really isn’t something I need to tell you.
 You already know this.
 You recognize the feeling of doubt and low self-esteem that creeps up as soon as you start to compare your life to someone else’s.
 At the very least, this should be motivation enough for us to halt comparison altogether!

 Comparison Puts Our Focus on the Wrong Person

 One of the biggest issues with comparing yourself to others is that you’re spending your time and energy focusing on someone else’s success!
 By focusing on their success instead of your own, you’re widening the gap and preventing yourself from catching up.